vlumi/photo-diary/README.md

 # Photo Diary

-Photo Diary is a calendar based gallery for self-hosting.
-The photos are presented arranged by the date they were shot, in calendar-based views, aimed at diary and other similar photography projects.
+**Photo Diary** is a calendar-based photo gallery platform for self-hosting.
+The photos are arranged by the date they were shot, in calendar-based views, aimed at diaries and other, date-based photography projects.

 Key features include:

+- Calendar-based views (year, month, day, photo)
+  - Including map from embedded GPS information
+- Comprehensive photo statistics (time, gear, exposure settings, etc.)
 - Fast browsing – gallery content (apart from actual photos) loaded once at startup
-- Calendar-based views (year, month, day, photo)
 - User management and basic access control

 ## Structure